HaileyStorm/CMA/CMA.md

 **9. Training Methodology**

 *   **Chunked Processing & Update Cycle Simulation:** Training data is processed simulating the inference flow.
 Sequences are chunked using the chosen method (e.g., reverse-semantic-with-gap).
 The model processes chunks sequentially.
-When processing reaches the point where the *current* chunk would be considered "filled" (i.e., reaches `chunk_size`), the **full memory update cycle** (Standard Reverse -> Forward -> Persistent Reverse) is simulated using the ground truth sequence data.
+When processing reaches the point where the *current* chunk would be considered "filled" (i.e., reaches `chunk_size`), the **full memory update cycle** (Lookahead Reverse -> Forward -> Persistent Reverse) is simulated using the ground truth sequence data.
     *   Memory states are reset (by default) at the start of simulating each sequence's update cycle(s).
     *   Loss is calculated based on predictions made during the **Forward Pass** (Pass 2).
 *   **Curriculum Learning:** Gradually increase `chunk_size` (if dynamic sizing is used), `max_memory_size` (or its scaling cap), and sequence length during training.